Endava/cats/README.md

 # How the Fuzzing works
-CATS will iterate through all endpoints, all HTTP methods and all the associated requests bodies and parameters and `fuzz` their data models fields values according to their defined data type and constraints.
+CATS will iterate through all endpoints, **all HTTP methods** and **all the associated requests bodies and parameters** (including multiple combinations when dealing with `oneOf`/`anyOf` elements) and `fuzz` their data models fields values according to their defined data type and constraints.
 The actual fuzzing depends on the specific `Fuzzer` executed.
 Please see the list of fuzzers and their behaviour.
 There are also differences on how the fuzzing works depending on the HTTP method:

-- for methods with request bodies like POST, PUT the fuzzing will be applied at the request body data models level
+- for methods with request bodies like **POST, PUT** the fuzzing will be applied at the **request body data models level**
-- for methods without request bodies like GET, DELETE the fuzzing will be applied at the URL parameters level
+- for methods without request bodies like **GET, DELETE** the fuzzing will be applied at the **URL parameters level**

-This means that for methods with request bodies you need to supply the `path` parameters via `urlParams` or the `referenceData` file as failure to do so will result in `Illegal character in path at index ...` errors.
+This means that for methods with request bodies (`POST,PUT`) that have also URL/path parameters, you need to supply the `path` parameters via `urlParams` or the `referenceData` file as failure to do so will result in `Illegal character in path at index ...` errors.

 # Build